etherlinkcom/docs/docs/building-on-etherlink/tokens.md

 :::note

-The bridging system is not available yet.
-You can still use the WXTZ on Etherlink as a classic wrapper.
+The bridging system is not available yet, which means that you cannot bridge WXTZ from one chain to another.
+You can still use the WXTZ on Etherlink as a classic wrapped token.

 :::